ECS153/final-project-click-to-add-lemon/Source/PhishingApplication/README.md

-This is malware that triggers install_keylog.sh and prompts for user authentication.
+This malware triggers install_keylog.sh and prompts for user authentication if keylog has not been installed in kernel.

 Seems normal in terminal.